Summer Field Course in Wyoming

 A detailed itinerary with specific activities, locations, lodging info, and contact information will be given to you prior to departure.

-Travel dates are Monday July 15 early morning - Saturday July 27 late evening.
-We will meet on the Main Campus in the Geology Lab (W-325) during June/July (one night per week, dates TBA) for orientation, lab work, and testing.
+Travel dates are Monday June 13 early morning - Saturday June 25 late evening.
+We will meet on the Main Campus in the Geology Lab (W-325) on June 6, 7, 8, 9 from 6-9pm for orientation, lab work, and testing.
 These meetings are mandatory, and you will earn course grades during this time.
-All other work submitted for a grade in the courses will be turned in by 5pm, July 30, 2013.
+All other work submitted for a grade in the courses must be turned in by 5pm, July 26, 2015.

 This does not include tuition and fees normally associated with coursework at the College.
 It does not include spending money, food, souvenirs, and other incidental expenses.
-You should plan on spending at least $2000 for the trip and associated costs (again, not including tuition).
-If you are selected to participate in the course, a $400 deposit will be due immediately to hold your seat, with the balance ($1200) due in two installments; $600 on February 1, $600 on April 1.
+You should plan on spending at least $2200 for the trip and associated costs (again, not including tuition/fees).
+If you are selected to participate in the course, a $500 deposit will be due immediately to hold your seat, with the balance ($1200) due in two installments; $600 on March 1, $600 on April 1.
 For a description of what the $1600 fee covers, link to the Fee/Payment Page.

 How do I get a seat?